catgirlinspace/catgirlin.space/content/projects/metauni/index.md

 {{< img src="board.png" size="x512" alt="schedule board in roblox" class="rounded-lg max-h-64" >}}
 {{< img src="hover.png" size="x512" alt="hovering over an event title" class="rounded-lg max-h-64" >}}
 </div>

+## calendar feed for schedule

+with the new automated schedules implemented, i later went back to implement an icalendar feed. i use a python script and the `ics` python library to generate this.